Who is a Dietitian?

 Presence in Geographical Area

-There is hardly any time pressure for dietitians.
+There is hardly any time pressure in the career as dietitian.
 Most often, they work on scheduled timing and have weekends off.
 The work pressure is limited which leads to a stressless work environment.
 Hence, the time pressure is almost negligible in the profession.

-Typically, dietitians are required to work full time five days a week and weekends are generally off.
+Typically, in the career as dietitian, individuals are required to work full time five days a week and weekends are generally off.
 However, occasionally they might be required to schedule a meeting in the evening or weekend when their client is unavailable during regular business hours.

 Weekly Hours of Work